samruddhikage/Fire-Extinguisher-Robot-/README.md

 # Fire-Extinguisher-Robot-
 Fire-Extinguisher-Robot

-Short description: Autonomous robot that detects and extinguishes Class A fires using flame sensors, Arduino Mega, motor driver, and a water pump.
+Autonomous robot that detects and extinguishes Class A fires using flame sensors, Arduino Mega, motor driver, and a water pump.

 ## Contents
 - `code/` — Arduino source